abbylemon/mental_health_ML/docs/database.md

 # Database Structure

+* Two tables
+  * survey_responses
+  * demographics
 * Each table will have an id column, which serves as primary key.
 * The demographics table will have a foreign key, which will be used to join with survey_responses table.
 * If survey question is not answered or if some years have additional survey questions that other years don't have, then the value will be saved as null in the database.
+* Ech row will have a year column to distinguish between survey results of different years.

 ## Table - survey_responses